-This is an extension for Visual Studio Code, written in a few hours, which allows you to write screenplays using the fountain syntax quickly and efficiently.
-(If you're already confused click here)
+This is an extension for Visual Studio Code which allows you to write screenplays using the fountain syntax quickly and efficiently.
+(If you're already confused click here).

 Install it here

 - Full syntax highlighting (even for stuff like lyrics!)

 - Smart autocomplete for recurring characters and scenes, as well as title page keys.